Updated May 2026

 Helping Reduce Pain

 Some studies also indicate that sexual stimulation can help reduce pain due to the pain-releasing hormones that your body emits, particularly after an orgasm.
-These sex hormones include testosterone, estrogent and progesterone.
+These sex hormones include testosterone, estrogen and progesterone.
 The relationship between sex hormones and pain is a part of ongoing research on how your body processes pain.

 But What About Sex During Pregnancy?